microsoft/pxt-ev3/docs/labview.md

 ## Steering

-The **steering** blocks allow to synchronize two motors at a precise rate.
-They can also specify the duration, angle or number of rotations.
+The **steering** blocks let you to synchronize two motors at a precise rate.
+They can also specify the duration, angle, or number of rotations for the motors to turn.

 ![Steering blocks](/static/labview/steer.png)